Jani0685/Airbag-ecu-functional-safety-project/01_Project_Management/README.md

+This folder contains project planning, task allocation, timeline (Gantt chart), and coordination documents.
-Project planning, coordination, and submission materials.
+It also includes progress tracking and final submission management materials.